 At the August meeting of the workgroup, members heard a presentation from MHEC that included details on the program approval objection process.
 Under § 11-206.1 of the Education Article, MHEC must circulate the notice of an institution's intent to establish a new program within 30 days of the receipt of the notice.
-If an objection is filed, the commission must immediately notify the proposing institution's governing board and president.
-If an objection cannot be resolved within 30 days of the receipt of an objection, the commission must make a final determination on approval of the new program or a final recommendation on implementation for a private nonprofit institution of higher education.
-Under COMAR 13B.02.03.03, if the commission fails to act on a program proposal within 60 days after the submission of the program proposal to the commission, the program is officially approved without further action by the commission.
+If an objection is filed, the commission members must immediately notify the proposing institution's governing board and president.
+If an objection cannot be resolved within 30 days of the receipt of an objection, the commission members must make a final determination on approval of the new program or a final recommendation on implementation for a private nonprofit institution of higher education.
+Under the Code of Maryland Regulations (COMAR) 13B.02.03.03, if the commission fails to act on a program proposal within 60 days after the submission of the program proposal to the commission members, the program is officially approved without further action by the commission members.

 An institution may request review of a program proposal decision of the Secretary of Higher Education.
-COMAR 13B.02.03.28 describes the steps for a review by a commission.
-Within 10 days of the issuance of the Secretary's decision, a president seeking the commission's review of that decision must send a letter requesting review to the Secretary and the Commission Chair and, within 30 days, their full rationale in support of their request for review, including relevant supporting data.
-Within 20 days of receipt of notice of the request for review, the Secretary or Commission staff must submit to the Commission Chair its rational in support of the decision and a copy is provided to the president seeking review.
-The Commission Chair must schedule a meeting to review the decision of the Secretary within 60 days of the issuance of the Secretary's decision.
-The Commission Chair may hold the review at a regularly scheduled or special meeting.
+COMAR 13B.02.03.28 describes the steps for a review by the commission.
+Within 10 days of the issuance of the Secretary's decision, a president seeking the commission's review of that decision must send a letter requesting review to the Secretary and the commission chair and, within 30 days, their full rationale in support of their request for review, including relevant supporting data.
+Within 20 days of receipt of notice of the request for review, the Secretary or commission staff must submit to the commission chair its rational in support of the decision and a copy is provided to the president seeking review.
+The commission chair must schedule a meeting to review the decision of the Secretary within 60 days of the issuance of the Secretary's decision.
+The commission chair may hold the review at a regularly scheduled or special meeting.

 Between January 1, 2023, and December 1, 2023, MHEC received 143 new program approval submissions.
 Ten program approval submissions received an objection.
 Seven of objections were resolved without a hearing by the commission.
 Three program approval reviews, after an objection, received a hearing.
-There was concerned raised this interim by the Legislative Black Caucus about how the commission previously has only required a majority vote of Commission members present for a final action, and there was concern that the commission would discuss and take votes on an appeal in closed session.
+During this past interim, the Legislative Black Caucus expressed concerns regarding the quorum and transparency requirements for commission votes on final actions for program approval matters; the commission was only requiring a majority vote of commission members present for a final action and discussing and taking votes on an appeal only in closed session.